School of Business Administration

 To graduate, students must attain a GPA of C (2.00) or higher in ALL of the following:

 - All work attempted at the University of Mississippi

 - All work attempted at any institution of higher education (UM and transfer work)

-- All business (Bus, Econ, Ent, GB, Fin, Mgmt, MIS, Mktg) and accounting courses taken at the

-  University of Mississippi
+- All business (Bus, Econ, Ent, GB, Fin, Mgmt, MIS, Mktg) and accounting courses taken at the University of Mississippi

-  - All major-specific courses taken at the University of Mississippi (bolded on program sheets)
+- All major-specific courses taken at the University of Mississippi (bolded on degree plans)

 - All work applied to meet degree requirements (UM and transfer work)